liffiton/ATLeS/docs/box_sw_cloning.md

 # Box Software Cloning

-These instructions are for developers who wish to create a new base OS image to install on [whatever] box Raspberry Pis.
+These instructions are for developers who wish to create a new base OS image to install on ATLeS box Raspberry Pis.

 [TODO: Issues w/ current build]
  * ~pi/fishycam is cloned from hyperion